my-projects-it/Shakti-app/CODE_OF_CONDUCT.md

 ---

-***Together, let's build Shakti-App as a space where innovation thrives, learning never stops, and every contributor feels empowered to make a difference. main
+Together, let's build Shakti-App as a space where innovation thrives, learning never stops, and every contributor feels empowered to make a difference.